 We support employee safety awareness and well-being through our Stay in the Zone global safety engagement program.
 Stay in the Zone is designed to:

-We conduct environmental health and safety (EHS) compliance audits at our manufacturing sites worldwide to further ensure that we’re complying with our own standards and with the regulations of the countries where we do business.
-Audits are conducted by a team of our own employees, assisted by third-party consultants who provide an outside perspective as well as knowledge of local regulations, languages, and cultures.
-The results of the audits are tracked by our corporate EHS team and used by the sites to facilitate continuous improvement in workplace safety and environmental protection.
+Additionally, we conduct environmental, health and safety (EHS) compliance audits at our manufacturing sites worldwide to further ensure we’re complying with our standards and with the laws and regulations of the countries where we do business.
+These audits are conducted by a team of our own employees (corporate and regional EHS professionals), assisted by third-party consultants who provide an outside perspective, as well as knowledge of local regulations, languages, and cultures.
+Between 2017 and 2020 we conducted audits at 52 of our 100-plus facilities.
+The results of the audits are tracked by our corporate EHS team and used by sites to facilitate continuous improvement in workplace safety and environmental protection.

 ASPIRE is the enterprise system we use to store and manage EHS data from all of our sites globally.
 Information such as EHS incidents (injuries, spills, fires, etc.), EHS Compliance Audits, and Sustainability Metrics (GHG, RIR, waste, recycle, etc.) are all maintained in a controlled and monitored network environment.
 As a result, we are able to track actions, analyze trends and use the data to adjust strategies to enhance continuous improvement in our EHS and Sustainability programs.
 Additionally, this past year, we implemented the chemical management module to more efficiently manage chemical inventories, Safety Data Sheets (SDSs) and restricted substance lists (RSLs) as a part of our corporate sustainability initiatives, and we will continue to expand capabilities where opportunities exist.